srobo/team-emails/SR2023/2022-11-23-virtual-december-tech-day.md

 your competitors can join and chat with us.
 We have a few group activities planned which will take place here.

-We look forward to seeing you all then.
+We look forward to seeing you all then!

 -- the Competition Team